-- Phase 1 Culvert Upgrades: replace culverts at key locations along Training Berm with fish passage friendly culverts (completed in 2019 & 2020). - Phase 2 Spit Modification: modification of the southern 900m end of the Training Berm, also referred to as the Spit, to restore access to over 300 hectares of salmon rearing habitat (initiated in 2021 and 2022 with the removal of 300m and intended to be completed by 2023 with the full 900m removal). - Phase 3 Bridge Pond Rewatering: install flow control structures across CN Spur Line to improve water quality between the Bridge Pond/Cattermole Slough and Pretty Slough in the central estuary (in the area managed by Squamish Nation referred to as Site "A") - this phase will be explored in future years.
+- Phase 1 Culvert Upgrades: replace culverts at key locations along Training Berm with fish passage friendly culverts (completed in 2019 & 2020). - Phase 2 Spit Modification: modification of the southern end of the Training Berm, also referred to as the Spit, to restore access to over 300 hectares of salmon rearing habitat (initiated in 2021 and 2022 with the opening of 300m and plans are underway to secure permits to continue work in 2023 to remove the remaining 550m to be completed by 2023 with the full 850m opening). - Phase 3 Bridge Pond Rewatering: install flow control structures across CN Spur Line to improve water quality between the Bridge Pond/Cattermole Slough and Pretty Slough in the central estuary (in the area managed by Squamish Nation referred to as Site "A") - this phase will be explored in future years.